-consortia, such as OCLC and RLG, unless for user database access and subscriptions, which should be reported in Questions 21 or 22.
-Include only expenditures that are part of Other Operating Expenditures (Q19).
+Question 24a.
+From internal library sources.
+Report expenditures paid by the Library for services provided by national, regional, and local bibliographic utilities, networks, and consortia, such as OCLC and RLG, unless for user database access and subscriptions, which should be reported in questions (22) or (23).
+Include only expenditures that are part of Other Operating Expenditures (Q20).

-- Q23b.
+Question 24b.
 From external sources.
 If your library receives access to computer files, electronic serials or search services through one or more centrally-funded system or consortial arrangements for which it does not pay fully and/or directly (for example, funding is provided by the state on behalf of all members), enter the amount paid by external bodies on its behalf.
-If the specific dollar amount is not known, but the total student FTE for the consortium and amount spent for the academic members are known, divide the overall amount spent by your institution's share of the total student FTE. - Q24.
+If the specific dollar amount is not known, but the total student FTE for the consortium and amount spent for the academic members are known, divide the overall amount spent by your institution's share of the total student FTE.

+Question 25.
 Computer hardware and software.
 Report expenditures from the library budget for computer hardware and software used to support library operations, whether purchased or leased, mainframe or microcomputer, and whether for staff or public use.
-Include expenditures for: maintenance; equipment used to run information service products when those expenditures can be separated from the price of the product; telecommunications infrastructure costs, such as wiring, hubs, routers, etc. Include only expenditures that are part of Other Operating Expenditures (Q19). - Q25.
+Include expenditures for: maintenance; equipment used to run information service products when those expenditures can be separated from the price of the product; telecommunications infrastructure costs, such as wiring, hubs, routers, etc. Include only expenditures that are part of Other Operating Expenditures (20).

+Question 26.
 Document Delivery/Interlibrary Loan.
 Report expenditures for document delivery and interlibrary loan services (both borrowing and lending).
 Include fees paid for photocopies, costs of telefacsimile transmission, royalties and access fees paid to provide document delivery or interlibrary loan.
 Include fees paid to bibliographic utilities if the portion paid for interlibrary loan can be separately counted.
-Include only expenditures that are part of Miscellaneous Materials Expenditures (Q15d) or Other Operating Expenditures (Q19), and only for those ILL/DD programs with data recorded in Questions 34-35.
+Include only expenditures that are part of Miscellaneous Materials Expenditures (16d) or Other Operating Expenditures (20), and only for those ILL/DD programs with data recorded in Questions (35)-(36).

-Questions 26.
+Questions 27.
 Personnel.
-Report the number of staff in filled positions, or positions that are only temporarily vacant.
-ARL defines temporarily vacant positions as positions that were vacated during the fiscal year for which ARL data were submitted, for which there is a firm intent to refill, and for which there are expenditures for salaries reported on line 17.
+Report the number of FTE (full-time equivalent) staff in filled positions, or positions that are only temporarily vacant.
+ARL defines temporarily vacant positions as positions that were vacated during the fiscal year for which ARL data were submitted, for which there is a firm intent to refill, and for which there are expenditures for salaries reported on line (18).
 Include cost recovery positions and staff hired for special projects and grants, but provide an explanatory footnote indicating the number of such staff.
 If such staff cannot be included, provide a footnote.
 To compute full-time equivalents of part-time employees and student assistants, take the total number of hours per week (or year) worked by part-time employees in each category and divide it by the number of hours considered by the reporting library to be a full-time work week (or year).
 Round figures to the nearest whole numbers.

-Question 26a.
+Question 27a.
 Professional Staff.
 Since the criteria for determining professional status vary among libraries, there is no attempt to define the term "professional."
 Each library should report those staff members it considers professional, including, when appropriate, staff who are not librarians in the strict sense of the term, for example computer experts, systems analysts, or budget officers.
+Question 27b.
+Support Staff.
+Report the total FTE (see instruction (27) of staff not included in (27a).

-Question 26c.
+Question 27c.
 Student Assistants.
-Report the total FTE (see instruction Q26) of student assistants employed on an hourly basis whose wages are paid from funds under library control or from a budget other than the library's, including federal work-study programs.
+Report the total FTE (see instruction Q27) of student assistants employed on an hourly basis whose wages are paid from funds under library control or from a budget other than the library's, including federal work-study programs.
 Exclude maintenance and custodial staff.